Skip to main content

 What’s Covered:

-NCAA Division 2 boasts teams from 45 states, including Alaska, Hawaii, and Washington D.C.
-Three teams from Puerto Rico also play in the NCAA as well as one team from Canada (Simon Fraser University, the NCAA’s only international member institution).
-In total, D2 comprises 310 college athletic programs, 13 of which are located in the sunshine state.
+NCAA Division 2 boasts teams from 47 states, including Alaska, Hawaii, and Washington, D.C.
+It even includes three teams from Puerto Rico.
+In total, D2 comprises 288 college athletic programs, 14 of which are located in the state of Florida.
 Looking to avoid the winter while pursuing sports competitively as a D2 athlete?
 Keep reading to learn about the D2 schools in Florida.

 What is the NCAA Division 2?

 Division 2 is one of three divisions of the National Collegiate Athletic Association (NCAA), a member-led organization focused on college athletics.
-The three divisions guarantee fairness and competitiveness for participating institutions by ensuring that schools within each division have athletes of similar ability levels and follow standards scholarships and admissions.
+The three divisions guarantee fairness and competitiveness for participating institutions by ensuring that schools within each division have athletes of similar ability levels and adhere to standards for scholarships and admissions.

-Division 2 schools are typically mid-sized—the average enrollment of a D2 school is 2,428 students, though it ranges from schools with undergraduate populations of more than 25,000 to those with fewer than 2,500.
-D2 student-athletes are eligible for partial scholarships and most fund their college education through a combination of athletic scholarships, academic aid, need-based grants, and/or employment earnings.
+Division 2 schools are typically mid-sized—the average enrollment of a D2 school is 2,500 students.
+That said, D2 schools can range from institutions with undergraduate populations of more than 25,000 to those with fewer than 2,500.
+D2 student-athletes are eligible for partial scholarships, and most fund their college education through a combination of athletic scholarships, academic aid, need-based grants, and/or employment earnings.

 D2 Colleges in Florida